May Hill (horse): Assessment

 There was no International Classification of European two-year-olds in 1974: the official handicappers of Britain, Ireland and France compiled separate rankings for horses which competed in those countries.
 In the British Free Handicap May Hill was allotted a weight of 111 pounds, twenty pounds behind the top-rated filly Cry of Truth.
 The independent Timeform organisation gave her a rating of 102 p, (the "p" indicating that she was likely to make more than usual improvement) placing her twenty-seven pounds behind Cry of Truth and thirty-one behind the French-trained Broadway Dancer.
-In their annual Racehorses of 1974 Timeform argued at length that the official handicap had over-rated the filly and several other lightly-raced animals, and had become an exercise in attracting runners for the European Free Handicap (for which only horses given a rating were eligible) rather than an accurate assessment of the season's best juveniles.
+In their annual Racehorses of 1974 Timeform argued at length that the official handicap had over-rated the filly and several other lightly raced animals, and had become an exercise in attracting runners for the European Free Handicap (for which only horses given a rating were eligible) rather than an accurate assessment of the season's best juveniles.
 In 1975, the official British handicap rated May Hill the best three-year-old filly of the season, equal with Rose Bowl and nine pounds below the leading colt Grundy.
 Timeform gave her a rating of 124, nine pounds behind their top-rated three-year-old filly Rose Bowl.
 In 1976, May Hill was rated 106 by Timeform and did not receive a rating in the official British handicap.

 Breeding record

-May Hill produced at least five foals and three winners between 1981 and 1989:
+May Hill produced at least five foals and three winners from 1981 to 1989: